Ultraplot/UltraPlot/ULTRALAYOUT_README.md

 plt.savefig('non_orthogonal_layout.png')
 ```

-### When Does Kiwi Layout Activate?
+### When Does UltraLayout Activate?

-The kiwi layout system automatically activates when:
+UltraLayout automatically activates when:
 1. You pass an `array` parameter to `subplots()`
 2. The layout is detected as non-orthogonal
 3. `kiwisolver` is installed